Dear Sirs/Veterans,

 Dear friends,

-I would like to take out the case of the casual labor from the question for the obvious reason the C.L would be entitled to wages only for the days he actually works.
-The question of unauthorized absence in respect of a casual labor does not arise at all.
+I would like to take out the case of the casual labor from the question for the obvious reason that the casual laborer would be entitled to wages only for the days he actually works.
+The question of unauthorized absence in respect of a casual laborer does not arise at all.
 If there is no work, the employer is not bound to provide him work just because he is present.
-Similarly, even if there is work, the C.L is not bound to report for duty if he so wishes.
+Similarly, even if there is work, the casual laborer is not bound to report for duty if he so wishes.

 From India, Salem